Thanos-png/Thanos-png/README.md

 <!-- <img align="right" alt="Coding" width="400" src="https://c.tenor.com/NOYF3f82b_gAAAAC/programmer.gif"> -->

-- 🔭 I'm not working on anything at the moment, but I'd be interested in doing so.
+- 🔭 I'm not working on anything right now, but I'm definitely open to it!
+Don't hesitate to reach out.

 - 🌱 Always happy to learn new things and make new friends